mariellefoster/plots_and_projects/README.md

 ## Toenail clipper robot
 - Just a trim, zaps them with a little laser while you do other things

+## Split ends clipper robot
+- Cousins with the toenail clipper robot, trims your dead ends

 ## Observational Computer Language
 - An observation only computer language, no evaluation
 - literally no side effects... unless you count the Observer Effect